workcraft/msfsm/README.md

 	step 2: run read_graph TCL command to read Petri Net structure into MSFSMs tool step 3: run get_scover TCL command to obtain an S-cover, and obtain an array of S-components, for the specified Petri Net
-	step 4: run fsm_collapsing TCL command, to obtain an array of MSFSMs; during this step, FSM mapping and state collapsing take place step 5: run sync_fsm TCL command to obtain the final MSFSMs array, including synchronisation between them; this command also generates verilog code
+	step 4: run fsm_collapse TCL command, to obtain an array of MSFSMs; during this step, FSM mapping and state collapsing take place step 5: run sync_fsm TCL command to obtain the final MSFSMs array, including synchronisation between them; this command also generates verilog code